Places to Meet Dolphins in Florida

 Some say a dolphin feels slick like wet rubber; others say it feels smooth like a peeled hard-boiled egg.
 But what’s most impressive is the way you feel when you touch, interact with or even see a dolphin.
 It’s hard to do it justice with words, but “jubilant” and “awed” are common reactions.

-Here are 20 of the best ways to play and swim with dolphins in Florida.
+Here are 20 ways to get to know dolphins in Florida.
 (Note: Some dolphin encounters have age restrictions, so check ahead before you make family plans.)

 1. Key West: Fury Water Adventures

-Meet dolphin in their native habitat: wild and free in Key West's back country.
+Meet dolphin in their native habitat: wild and free in Key West's back country with Fury Water Adventures.
 On the tour, knowledgeable guides dole out fun facts about dolphin lifestyles as you watch them frolic in the boat’s wake.
 The tour also includes a chance to snorkel the Keys’ famous coral reefs.

 2. Key West: Dancing Dolphin Spirit Charters